-- On any trip, we obviously have our cameras with us to make sure we capture the moments.
+On any trip, we obviously have our cameras with us to make sure we capture the moments.
 We use our iPhone for most photos, but bring the GoPro along just in case.
-We have a selfie stick with stabilizer for videos and for when we want to try and be in a photo together.
-At this point, we have almost given up on professional photo shoots.
+We have a selfie stick with a stabilizer for videos and for when we want to try and be in a photo together.
+At this point, we have almost given up on professional photoshoots.
 Looking a bit silly is worth it to me for a few decent family photos!

-- Another weatherproof item that always comes in handy are picnic blankets.
+Another weatherproof item that always comes in handy is a picnic blanket.
 We love the kind that is weatherproof on the bottom and soft on the top.
-A picnic lunch stop is more fun, budget-friendly, and healthy than a restaurant stop or a drive through.
+A picnic lunch stop is more fun, budget-friendly, and healthy than a restaurant stop or a drive-through.
 Have a ball or frisbee on hand as well so the kids can burn off some energy after they eat.

 For water, we buy a few gallon jugs and refill our water bottles along the way.
 We tend to buy more than we think we’ll need, and continue to use them back at home if we end up with extra.

 As for snacks, I’ve definitely gone a bit overboard on sugary options and regretted it.
-Not only does this increase the chance of our boys feeling antsy or sick, the candy is sticky and loses its novelty after awhile.
+Not only does this increase the chance of our boys feeling antsy or sick, but the candy is also sticky and loses its novelty after a while.

 The 50 Mile Game is by far the best road trip advice I’ve ever heard.
 Every 50 miles we give the boys a little surprise.
 Sometimes this is an activity or picture book that can keep them occupied for the next 50 miles, sometimes it’s a snack, and sometimes it’s a small toy related to our next destination.